wagtail/wagtail/docs/advanced_topics/reference_index.md

 ### Registering a Model for Indexing

-A model can be registered for reference indexing by adding code to the model's `app.py`:
+A model can be registered for reference indexing by adding code to `apps.py` in the app where the model is defined:

 ```python
 from django.apps import AppConfig